girder/girder/docs/dependencies.rst

                Namely, the ``hdfs_assetstore`` plugin and the ``metadata_extractor`` plugin will only be available in a Python v2.7 environment.

-  .. note:: Girder performs continuous integration testing using Python v2.7 and Python v3.6.
+  .. note:: Girder performs continuous integration testing using Python v3.6.
 Girder *should* work on
             newer Python v3.7+ versions as well, but that support is not verified by Girder's automated testing at this time, so use at your own risk.